dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ![Alt text](resources/mdkpac.png)

-Confirm and wait for it to finish.
+Confirm, look at lower right corner for progress, and wait for it to finish.

 If you see this afterwards, click `Yes`: